akashadhikari/pushit/README.md

 ### optional HTTPS support
 - *why would you want to do this?* because service workers will not work on http, unless you are running them on localhost
-- generate certificate and key with `openssl req -nodes -new -x509 -keyout key.pem -out cert.pem` in `fcm-django-web-demo`
+- generate certificate and key with `openssl req -nodes -new -x509 -keyout key.pem -out cert.pem` in `pushit`
-- in `fcm-django-web-demo/frontend`:
+- in `pushit/frontend`:
-  - update URL protocol to `https` and `localhost` to your server's IP address in [index.html](https://github.com/xtrinch/fcm-django-web-demo/blob/b8d552830de2b5d82e2d3f787e98d160160c0844/frontend/index.html#L194)
+  - update URL protocol to `https` and `localhost` to your server's IP address in [index.html](https://github.com/xtrinch/pushit/blob/b8d552830de2b5d82e2d3f787e98d160160c0844/frontend/index.html#L194)
   - run frontend server with `python server.py`
-- in `fcm-django-web-demo/mysite`:
+- in `pushit/mysite`:
   - add your server's IP address to allowed hosts in project settings (shell example: `echo "ALLOWED_HOSTS = ['172.20.1.10']" > mysite/local_settings.py`)
   - run backend server with `python manage.py runsslserver --certificate ../cert.pem --key ../key.pem 0.0.0.0:8000`
 - testing this demo in Chrome may require to run it with `--ignore-certificate-errors` flag to avoid SSL certificate fetch errors